rtrouton/MOFA/README.md

 ### 🚀 **Current Work in Progress**

-This project involves significant manual effort, as reliable automation for data extraction from the source is still being explored.
-Currently, I’m manually verifying entries, removing outdated information, and refining the data for accuracy and relevance.
+~~This project involves significant manual effort, as reliable automation for data extraction from the source is still being explored.~~ (Found a full automated solution for pulling information) Currently, I’m verifying entries, removing outdated information, and refining the data for accuracy and relevance.
 Once the foundational work is complete, ongoing updates will be straightforward and easily manageable.

 We’re focused on:

 - **Feature/Improvement:** Recreating Raw XML (Completed 12/3/24)
+- **Feature/Improvement:** Creating a workflow to automate information (In Progress)
+- **Future:** Migrate to a full webpage (Waiting on funding/support 💸)
 - **Feedback:** Actively seeking user feedback to determine if additional information should be moved over or included.
 If you have suggestions, I’d love to hear from you!

 ## <img src="images/Microsoft_Logo_512px.png" alt="Download Image" width="20"></a> Microsoft Office Installers